mikekistler/pure-http-transport/sep.md

 #### The "/requests" endpoint

 When the server wishes to send a request to the client, it should add it to a collection of server-to-client requests and mark it "active".
 When the client issues a GET request to "/requests", the server should respond with the "oldest" "active" messages and then mark this message as "pending".
 This will prevent the same message from being immediately redelivered to the client on a subsequent GET to "/requests".
-When the server receives a response from the client to a pending request, it should be marked "complete" and is then eligible for garbage collection.
+When the server receives a response from the client to a pending request, it should be marked "complete" and its resources released.

 Periodically the server should mark requests that have been "pending" for longer than some timeout period as "active" so that the request is redelivered to the client.
 Clients should implement logic to avoid duplicate processing of a retried request.

+Servers **SHOULD** implement a configurable limit on the number of "active" and "pending" requests that can be queued for delivery to the client.
+If this limit is reached, the server **MUST** reject new requests from being added to the queue with an appropriate error message.
+In addition, servers **MAY** implement a configurable policy for discarding old "active" requests to make room for new requests.

 #### The "/notifications" endpoint